The Sun '£9.50' holidays

 Choosing a park

-The accommodation includes caravans, chalets, apartments, lodges, bungalows or cottages at over 300 parks in the UK and Europe (search the full park listings on The Sun's website).
-You'll need to pick a shortlist of FOUR preferred parks, but ultimately you won't be able to choose the exact park (unless you book online), and quality does vary, so do check reviews on sites such as TripAdvisor first.
+The accommodation includes caravans, chalets, apartments, lodges, bungalows, or cottages at over 300 parks in the UK and Europe (search the full park listings at The Sun's website).
+You'll need to pick a shortlist of FOUR preferred parks, but ultimately you won't be able to pick the exact park (unless you book online), and quality does vary, so do check reviews on sites such as Tripadvisor first.

-Pets are not included in the basic price, so if you want to take a dog, it'll cost you extra and you'll have to check dogs are welcome at your chosen location.
-You can add dogs and pay the extra when booking online, but not via postal applications.
-Though some parks do allow you to add dogs after you've made a booking, so it's a good idea to check directly with the park.
+Pets are not included in the basic price, so if you want to take a dog, it'll cost you extra, and you'll have to check dogs are welcome at your chosen location.
+You can add dogs and pay the extra when booking online, but not usually via postal applications.
+Some parks do allow you to add dogs after you've made a booking, so it's a good idea to check directly with the park.

 It's also worth noting the parks will not accept bookings from parties where everyone's under 21, and it's always down to each park's discretion whether to accept all-adult parties at all.